Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 :ref:`HDMI Port <red_brick_hdmi>` and a USB hub with keyboard and mouse to the :ref:`USB port <red_brick_usb_host>` of the RED Brick.
 If you power the Brick you can see the LXDE desktop environment booting.
-After the boot process you should be able to use it like a normal desktop PC.
+After the boot process you should be able to use it as a normal desktop PC.

 .. _red_brick_brickv: